What is machine vision?

 Machine vision is often associated with industrial applications of a computer's ability to see.
 The term computer vision is often used to describe any technology in which a computer is tasked with digitizing an image, processing the data it contains and taking some kind of action.

-Another distinction that is sometimes made is in processing power -- that is, the difference between a machine and a computer.
-A machine vision system typically has less processing power and is used in lean manufacturing environments, performing practical tasks at a high speed to acquire the data needed to complete a specified job.
+Another distinction that's often made is in processing power -- that is, the difference between a machine and a computer.
+A machine vision system typically has less processing power and is used in Lean manufacturing environments, performing practical tasks at a high speed to acquire the data needed to complete a specified job.
+Quality control, inspection of items and guiding of objects through an assembly line are common applications of machine vision.

 Machine vision is one of the many applications of AI in manufacturing.
 Learn other ways manufacturing companies use AI to simplify business processes and increase efficiency.